 So what are the advantages of mobile shredding over plant shredding?
 (Yes, I am avoiding the confusing use of on site shredding.)
 Here are some reasons that you may choose to use a mobile shredding service.

 - I have negotiable instruments.
 This is the single best reason to use mobile shredding.
 This is anything that can be used as a cash equivalents.
 Some common examples of this are coupons, un-used checks, stock certificates, and bond certificates.
 These should be witnessed by a company manager.

 - I want to see it destroyed.
 This is perfectly reasonable if you are the type of person who is very security conscious.
 You may avoid sending anything financial document if it is not be certified mail.
 It might also be you have suffered through identity theft and will go to any lengths to never have it happen again.

-- You are needing it for military documents.
-Most documents on a military base require the shredding to be witnessed by an officer.
+- I need it for military documents.
+Most documents on a military base require the shredding that is witnessed by an officer.

 - The law requires it.
 There is not specific law that requires the shredding to be done in a mobile truck.
 Yes, that includes FACTA and HIPAA.
 They require reasonable measures but do not spell out a specific method for the destruction.

 - It is the only secure method.
 There is always a possibility that a truck will crash on the way to a shredding plant and expose documents; but that is a relatively minor threat for the time the truck is going to be on the road.